marsfoundation/sparklend-deployments/README.md

 1. Copy the broadcast file generated from `broadcast/DeploySpark.s.sol/<CHAINID>/run-latest.json` into the newly created broadcast directory.
 Rename it to `primary-<DATE>.json`.
 This broadcast file will be used to validate the deploy by reviewers.
 1. Run `ETH_RPC_URL=<YOUR RPC ENDPOINT> make deploy-engine` to deploy an instance of the config engine.
 1. This will generate an output file in `script/output/<CHAINID>/primary-sce-<TIMESTAMP>.json`.
 Rename this to `primary-sce-latest.json`.
+1. Copy the broadcast file generated from `broadcast/DeploySparkConfigEngine.s.sol/<CHAINID>/run-latest.json` into the broadcast directory.
+Rename it to `primary-sce-<DATE>.json`.
 1. Copy the file `test/deploys/100/primary/SparkDeploy_20230714_GnosisPrimary.t.sol` to `test/deploys/<CHAINID>/primary/SparkDeploy_<DATE>_<CHAINNAME>Primary.t.sol`.
 1. Update the file as necessary.
 Tests should pass.
 1. Notify the reviewers that the deploy is ready for review.